 Our top-of-the-line must chillers and wine fermentation tanks are proudly designed and manufactured in Australia to meet various cooling needs.
 We can handle grape flows ranging from 2 tonnes/hr to an impressive 150 tonnes/hr.
 Our largest Dimpleflo chiller can cool 150 tonnes/hr of crushed grapes in a single procedure, bringing temperatures down from 30°C to 10°C. This impressive technology is now available to customers in the US market.

 Dimpleflo Must Chillers are available with the Vinpro Temperature Control System to monitor and adjust must discharge temperatures.
-The Vinpro system can be operated as a local or remote control depending on the model ordered.
+Depending on the model ordered, the Vinpro system can be operated as a local or remote control.Teralba Industries also manufactures Accu-Therm Plate heat Exchangers for heating clear juice or finished wine.

 A Must Chiller is a device used in wine making to quickly cool freshly crushed grape juice with skins and seeds before fermentation, ensuring optimal conditions for yeast activity and flavour development.

 While both serve the purpose of cooling grape must, a Wine Must Chiller is specifically designed for the wine-making industry, ensuring optimal temperatures and conditions tailored to wine production requirements.

 Wine Fermentation Tanks are specialised containers where grape juice undergoes fermentation to become wine.
 They are designed to maintain the ideal conditions for yeast to convert sugars into alcohol and other by-products, leading to the unique flavours and characteristics of the wine.